Avraham Lanir: Capture and death

 Based on the testimony of Capt.
-Amichai Rokah, an airforce crew member who was captured the day before Lanir's capture, it became clear that the two talked to each other in a Syrian hospital while lying on either side of a divider.
+Amichai Rokah, an Air Force crew member who was captured the day before Lanir's capture, it became clear that the two talked to each other in a Syrian hospital while lying on either side of a divider.
 To Rokah's question, Lanir replied "my situation is very severe, I have fractures in my arms and legs, they broke my bones".

 After an examination of the body at the Institute of Forensic Medicine, and after a comprehensive investigation by the Information Security Branch of the Field Security Department of the Intelligence Division, which asked to know whether the secrets had been leaked to the Syrians, it was determined in a detailed report that the answer is an unequivocal no.

 In a letter published for the first time in 2023, written by the commander of the Air Force in the Yom Kippur War, Benny Peled, which was addressed to the Chief of Staff Mota Gur, and the title of which is "The issue: medal awarding to the lieutenant colonel Avi Lanir".
 It says: "After a long examination and encompassing about the circumstances of Avi's death in captivity in Syria, I got to the conclusion that I should recommend awarding the medal of courage to the commander of the 101 squadron.
 In his position as commander of 101, lieutenant colonel Avi Lanir was a complete secret partner (in the project), and was the only one among all the prisoners from the Yom Kippur War who had such information".
 Peled comes to the conclusion that the system's secrets were carefully guarded, even though Lanir was "harshly tortured and interrogated", and recommends that Michal, his widow, would receive the decoration on his behalf.
 Lanir was buried in the military cemetery on Mount Herzl.

 In April 1976, Lanir was awarded the medal of courage.
 In the description of the reasons for the decoration it was stated:On the 17th of Tishrei 1973 (October 13, 1973), during a combat flight in the Golan Heights, the plane of the late Lt.
 Col. Avraham Lanir was damaged, and he was forced to abandon it in enemy territory.
 Lt.
 Col. Avraham Lanir parachuted and landed alive.
 He was captured and taken hostage.
 The Lt.
 Col. Avraham Lanir was tortured to death by his interrogators and did not reveal any information.
 In these actions, the Lt.
 Col. Avraham Lanir showed courage, loyalty and supreme sacrifice.
 For this act he was awarded the decoration of courage.Chief of Staff Mordechai Gur entrusted the decoration to Michal, Lanir's widow.